zhenhouhong/QSpeech/README.md

 >Accepted by the International Joint Conference on Neural Networks (IJCNN) 2022

 ## Introduction
 This repository is the official implementation of [QSpeech: Low-Qubit Quantum Speech Application Toolkit]().

+It proposes:
+- The low-qubit variational quantum circuit (VQC).
-It proposes the low-qubit VQC and a library for the rapid prototyping of hybrid quantum-classical neural networks in speech applications.
+- A library for the rapid prototyping of hybrid quantum-classical neural networks in speech applications.

 <table><tbody>
     <tr>